DEFRA/apas-docs/docs/calculator/latest/en/pages/3-calculation-points.md

     - [New assessment point](#section1a)
     - [Determine automatically](#section1b)

-A default calculation in the service will include results for all designated nature conservation sites within 15km of the emission sources.
+A default calculation in the service will include results for all designated nature conservation sites within the zone of influence around the emission sources.
 This includes mapped datasets for:
 - Special Areas of Conservation (SACs)
 - Special Protection Areas (SPAs)
 - Sites of Special Scientific Interest (SSSIs)